Vigyann/Vigyann/README.md

 - 🔍 I specialize in **Data Science** ,**Data Analytics** and **Financial Analytics**.
 - 💡 Currently pursuing an **MSc in Data Science with a Minor in Finance**.
-- 🔭 Currently working on **Animal Tracking for Wildlife Conservation using Neural Networks**.
+- 🔭 Currently working on **Deep Learning for Image Vision using Neural Networks**.
 - 🤝 Looking to collaborate on **Data Science/Machine Learning Projects**.
 - 📧 Reach me at **vigyanbhardwaj970@gmail.com**.
 - 🌱 I’m currently learning **Deep Learning** and **Natural Language Processing**.